-Data used in this web site is courtesy of Federal Communications Commission (FCC) Data Transparency project Data Transparency.
-Changes to the FCC licenses should be made to FCC and the changes will be reflected in our website and many other sites that utilize FCC public datasets.
+The data used in this web site is courtesy of the Federal Communications Commission (FCC) Data Transparency project Data Transparency.
+Any changes to the FCC licenses should be made to the FCC, and the changes will be reflected in our website and other websites that use FCC public datasets.

 For comments and suggestions regarding our website, contact us at: